MooersLab/posterInLaTeX/README.md

 I usually prepare the image in PowerPoint, Inkscape, or Gimp and save it as a PNG or PDF file.
 The image may contain multiple figure panels with or without figure legends.
 I do the positioning of figure panels outside of LaTeX.
-The bottom of the poster has a minimal amount of text, which no one ever concentrates long enough to read completely in the dim of the convention hall.
+The bottom of the poster has a minimal amount of text, which no one concentrates long enough to read completely in the convention hall's din.

 The preparation of the content for the figure panels may take several days.
 The assembly of the panels in the PowerPoint slide takes 1-2 hours.